jorgevazcast/SpA_microbiome_paper_code/README.md

 ## Software requirements

-## scripts
+## Scripts
-All scripts used in the analysis are available in this directory
+All scripts used in the analysis are available in the `script` directory
+> Dive right in with our interactive Colab notebook!
+It's the best way to get a hands-on feel for TabPFN, walking you through installation, classification, and regression examples.

 ## Raw data
 FASTQ files for the project can be found under the following EGA accession number